ICarryTheDustOfAJourney/Autosave-Render/readme.md

 - &lt;Shift>-Click on the folder icon opens the base-directory in your OS' file system browser
 - because the .blend file is saved before and the .png file after rendering, rendertime is documented too
 - choose your base-directory on an external or network drive.
 This may save your live if your SSD dies
 - there are rare cases when Blender can't write the .blend file at that moment.
-Make sure saving the blend is actually saved when rendering final versions etc
+Make sure the .blend file is actually saved when rendering milestone or final versions

 ## Advanced usage